Skip to main content

 Pharmaceutical and Sharps Container Disposal

-In partnership with the Sandy Springs Rotary Club, community members can dispose of non-narcotic pharmaceuticals and sealed sharps containers.
+In partnership with the Sandy Springs Rotary Club, community members may dispose of non-narcotic medications and sealed sharps containers at designated drop-off locations.

 Project H.O.P.E.
 (High-rise Occupancy Planning Exercise)